FullFact/nso-stats-fetcher/analysis.md

     * The ONS make it pretty easy to find this page
     * There is a CSV to download.
     * However, there is this magical /data thing

-* **Improving national statistics publishing**
+## Improving national statistics publishing

 * This shouldn’t be as difficult to do this.
 Not that each individual site is particularly bad.
 It’s just that adding them up and combining them takes a lot of work of understanding the individual knowledge of each NSO.
 * The more it takes to read these the more locked away this information becomes
 * If we have standards in data publishing by NSOs, and that they make data more easily machine readable.
 * And then ultimately the point is to make it easier to gain insights and make better decisions in the world

+All NSOs publish statistical data about their country.
+But the quantity and quality of data varies greatly between them.
+This is very understandable as every country has different finances, resources and society.

+However, there exist good practices and standards in open data publishing that every NSO, no matter the size of budget, can aim to achieve.
+We’re not saying every NSO needs to build large data platforms, but simple, achievable techniques exist which can really help users of data.

+Open principles for data publishing are partly about following open standards and partly about thinking about how the data can best be designed for other people to be able to reuse.

+The Office of National Statistics in the UK produced a [set of principles for what this can practically mean](https://digitalblog.ons.gov.uk/2017/01/06/some-open-data-publishing-principles/).
+In these they outline a need to consider publishing information so that it performs well on other sites and services.
+This is similar in many ways to the use of the [Claim Review format](https://schema.org/ClaimReview) in the fact checking world.
+For statistics this might be about how well it displays in the [Google dataset explorer](https://www.google.com/publicdata/directory) or in search results.
+This wider theme of making data part of the web is a key component of making data available in ways that support the processes of fact checking.
+By making access easier to the data, always presenting it in context and designing systems with reuse at the core.

+The ODI has also undertaken a range of work around the idea of [data as infrastructure](https://theodi.org/topic/data-infrastructure/) and has a short eLearning course [What is open data?](https://data.europa.eu/elearning/en/module1/#/id/co-01) Both of these offer further useful guidance on this topic.